-How can you tell if your child is ready to move on to kindergarten?
+So, how can you tell if your child is ready to move on from preschool to kindergarten?
 Many parents have this question, I was one of them!
 I did a little research and came up with a kindergarten readiness checklist.
 How does your child compare?

-- Reading: Child shows an interest in books and tries reading select words or create the story based upon the pictures.
+- Ready for reading: Child shows an interest in books and tries reading select words or create a story based upon the pictures.
 Can read some common sight words (to, is, me, yes, of, I, you, etc).

-- Recognition: Child has the ability to recognize numbers, letters, shapes, colors and can recite the alphabet.
-Rhyming sounds and words
+- Basic letter and number recognition: Child has the ability to recognize numbers, letters, shapes, and colors, and can recite the alphabet.
+Rhymes sounds and words.

-- Motor Skills: Child can handle pencils, scissors, markers, etc, tracing and coloring within the lines with ease.
+- Kindergarten motor skills: Child can handle pencils, scissors, markers, etc, tracing and coloring within the lines with ease.
 Writing and classroom projects require this.

-- Social: Child is able to get along well with other kids, can work together in groups, take turns, and has the ability to compromise with others.
+- Social readiness for kindergarten: Child is able to get along well with other kids, can work together in groups, take turns, and has the ability to compromise with others.
 Can control self in various situations.

-- Drive: Child is eager to learn, curious, imaginative and generally interested in seeing and learning new things.
+- General drive: Child is eager to learn, curious, imaginative, and generally interested in seeing and learning new things.

 What kindergarten teachers look for